Brachiacantha subfasciata

 Brachiacantha subfasciata is a species of lady beetle in the family Coccinellidae.
 It is found in Central America and North America, where it has been recorded from Arizona, Texas and Mexico.
+In the south, its range extends to Honduras.

 Description

 Adults reach a length of about 3.50–4 mm.
 The have a yellow head.
 The pronotum of the males is black with a yellow anterior margin and a yellow area on the anterolateral angle.
 The pronotum of the females is black, sometimes with a small yellow area on the anterolateral angle.
 The elytron is black with a median orange band.